Andreea2422/THE-CODERS/README.md

      - subscribe / unsubscribe from events

 ## In progress
-> - Show more details about an event
+> - Add details about an event
 > - Notify when an event is approaching
 > - A more user-friendly interface
+> - Display the messages in a better way
 > - Create group chats
 > - Statistics about a user's activities on the app - pie charts, PDF report format